infobia-net/e-Bill/README.md

 <h1 align="center">
   <br>This is a fork of original repository of FOSSBiling.
 You can find details about the original reading the below information as well as clicking the original links.
-This fork has just started the development / improvement cycle and has no public info at the moment other than being the fork of the original FOSSBilling 0.6.20 and being under development.
+This fork has just started the development / improvement cycle and has no public info at the moment other than being the fork of the original FOSSBilling 0.6.20 and being under development.<br><br>
   <a href="https://fossbilling.org/">
     <picture>
       <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/FOSSBilling/fossbilling.org/main/public/img/wordmark-white.png">